hyperledger/indy-vdr/README.md

 Whether using the library or the proxy server, you will need a `genesis.txn` file containing the set of pool genesis transactions.
 You can run a local pool in Docker using [VON-Network](https://github.com/bcgov/von-network) or follow the [Indy-SDK instructions](https://github.com/hyperledger/indy-sdk#how-to-start-local-nodes-pool-with-docker).

+However the library is used, the `RUST_LOG` enviroment variable may be set in order to adjust the volume of logging messages produced.
+Acceptable values are `error`, `warn`, `info`, `debug`, and `trace`.
+The `RUST_BACKTRACE` enviroment variable may also be set to `full` for extended output in the case of fatal errors.

 ## How to Contribute

 - Join us on the Hyperledger Rocket.Chat at [chat.hyperledger.org](https://chat.hyperledger.org).